joelcappelli/CEV-model/README.md

 # CEV-model
-The goal is to implement the valuation of European options in the so-called CEV (Constant Elasticity Volatility) model, a simple extension of the Black-Scholes model specified by the risk-free dynamics.
+The goal is to implement the valuation of European options in the so-called CEV (Constant Elasticity Volatility) model, a simple extension of the Black-Scholes model specified by the dynamics.

 ### See notebook for output examples
 https://github.com/joelcappelli/CEV-model/blob/main/main.ipynb